Techgrounds-Cloud-9/cloud-9-MBarodia/04_Python/Markdown/PRG02.md

 ## Key terminology

 Python - Python is a programming language
 Variables in Python - Variables are containers of values.
-It can be a number, string, boolean, float etc.
+It can be of type number, string, boolean, float etc.

 ## Exercise
 Exercise 1: